alpinedev51/alpinedev51/README.md

 <h3 align="center">🍎 About Me</h3>

 - 🐐 Rock climber :mountain_bicyclist: Mountain biker 🏄‍♂️ Surfer :snowboarder: Snowboarder and :sunrise_over_mountains: Outdoor Enthusiast!
 - ⚓ Marine veteran.
-Served 4 years active duty as an infantry assaultman
+Served 4 years active duty as an infantry assaultman.
+Honorably discharged as an E-5/Sergeant.

 - :microscope: Over the summer of 2023, I attended the NSF sponsored REU in Mathematics hosted by the Department of Math and Statistics at [NC State University](https://drums.wordpress.ncsu.edu/parameter-estimation-and-analysis-for-agent-based-models-in-biology-kevin-flores/) where I researched parameter estimation and analysis using biologically-informed neural networks and equation learning techniques for agent-based models with adaptive behaviors.
 -------